NewtLang/language-design/README.md

 4. **Intuition and consistency over familiarity.** Language constructs should be first of all easy to understand for a beginner and consistent with each other.
 Similarity to other programming languages is less important.
+This includes avoiding reuse of operators and names for fundamentally different concepts (e.g. star operator for both multiplication and dereferencing).

 Standard Library
 ----------------